Are you an optimist? If not, then how can you teach yourself to be optimistic?

 Everyone’s accomplishments and positive experiences will be different.
 Make your list and then read it every week as a reminder of the good things you’ve had in life.

-Here’s an Optimistic Statement to help you focus on the positive:
+Here’s a statement to help you focus on the positive and be optimistic:

 If I look for the good, I will see it.